Orbitist/orbitist.github.io/_posts/2014/04/2014-04-29-night-room.md

 maxZoom: 8
 ---
 This is an example of an entire planet worth of rasterized tiles placed on top of a map.

+I've also included active fires in the US on April 30, 2014.